IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity/location/gazetteer-entry.rst

 To find Herat on geonames.org you would create a link like this: http://www.geonames.org/1140026/

-The IATI gazeteer-ref for geonames is “GEO”, so the element would look like:
+The IATI gazeteer-ref for geonames is ``GEO``, so the element would look like:

 .. code-block:: xml